PhilT/machines/README.markdown

 Commandline Options
 ---------------------------------------
 * `htpasswd`  - Asks for a username and password and generates basic auth in webserver/conf/htpasswd'
-* `new`      - Generates an example machines project'
+* `new [DIR]` - Generates an example machines project'
 * `check`     - Checks Machinesfile for syntax issues'
 * `dryrun`    - Runs through Machinesfile logging all commands to log/output.log but does not acutally run them'
 * `build`     - Asks some questions then builds your chosen machine'

 ### Rake tasks for managing the VM (these tasks will be turned into commands on Machines to make testing easier)